Free Assessment

 Reduced risk of developing asthma

-The landmark GAP (Grazax Asthma Prevention) trial showed that sublingual immunotherapy in children with allergic rhinitis reduced the risk of developing asthma by 40% — an effect sustained for at least two years after treatment ended.
-This preventive capacity is unique to immunotherapy.
+The landmark GAP trial showed that sublingual immunotherapy in children with allergic rhinitis reduced the risk of developing asthma by 40% — an effect sustained for at least two years after treatment ended.

 Valovirta et al., J Allergy Clin Immunol, 2018